World Narcissistic Abuse Awareness Day (WNAAD) – June 1st 2019

 For many of us who have suffered at the hands of narcissists, the effects and suffering can be devastating and can last for years.
 Many also develop post-traumatic stress disorder (PTSD) or complex PTSD.

 Narcissistic abuse (a form of psychological and emotional abuse) is incredibly damaging, which is why I have written a number of articles to help raise awareness of this important issue today.
 Many people are unaware that they are being abused.
-Many people are aware but are lost in the abusive cycle of narcissistic abuse.
+Many people are aware of but are lost in the abusive cycle of narcissistic abuse.

 The hashtag, #IfMyWoundsWereVisible was set up because unlike physical abuse which leaves visible marks or bruises and qualifies an act of domestic violence, narcissistic abuse is invisible.
 Mental, verbal, emotional, financial abuse are all forms of domestic abuse and the wounds are very real.
 Much of the abuse is covert and insidious.
 Narcissists will deny anything they have done.
 They will lie, cheat on you, yet appearing loving and charming at the same time causing their victim cognitive dissonance.

 We are a generation obsessed with attention-seeking selfies and social media.
 You might be able to recall the story of Narcissus who falls in love with his own reflection.
-However, Narcissism is more than an obsession with self and sense of grandiosity.
+However, Narcissism is more than an obsession with self and a sense of grandiosity.

 Narcissists will lie and manipulate, deny what’s real and attempt to control a victim any way they can.
 Victims of narcissistic abuse are kept in a constant state of confusion; the focus of love-bombing one day and yet are walking on eggshells to avoid being verbally abused.
 Isolating victims from friends and family is designed to maintain power over their victim.
 A narcissist will not take responsibility for their actions and will blame everyone around them.
 Typically, they often project to shift the blame.
 If they accuse you of cheating, that means they are probably doing this themselves.
 It’s crazy behaviour, but somehow you are led to believe that you are the one who is crazy.